Zach Werenski

-Zachary Werenski (born July 19, 1997) is an American professional ice hockey defenseman and alternate captain for the Columbus Blue Jackets of the National Hockey League (NHL).
-Werenski was drafted eighth overall by the Blue Jackets in the 2015 NHL Entry Draft.
+Zachary Kenneth Werenski (born July 19, 1997) is an American professional ice hockey defenseman and alternate captain for the Columbus Blue Jackets of the National Hockey League (NHL).
+Werenski was drafted eighth overall by the Blue Jackets in the 2015 NHL entry draft.

 Playing career

 Junior

 Werenski played in the 2009 Quebec International Pee-Wee Hockey Tournament with the Detroit Belle Tire minor ice hockey team.
 He later trained with the USA Hockey National Team Development Program during the 2013–14 season.
 He finished second among team defensemen in scoring with seven goals and 20 assists in 47 games, despite missing time in November due to injury.

 College

 During his freshman season, at the University of Michigan, Werenski recorded nine goals and 16 assists.
 Following an outstanding rookie season, Werenski was named to both the 2014–15 Big Ten All-Freshman Team and the All-Big Ten First Team.
-Werenski's CHL rights are owned by the OHL's London Knights.
+Werenski's CHL rights were owned by the London Knights of the Ontario Hockey League.
 He was drafted by them in the 2013 OHL Priority Selection.

 Following an outstanding season with the Wolverines, Werenski was named the Big Ten Conference Defensive Player of the Year and was named to the All-Big Ten First Team.
 Werenski was the No. 1 scoring defenseman in the Big Ten and was second in the nation among blueliners in points with a career-best 11 goals and 25 assists in 36 games.
 His six power-play goals put him No. 2 in the nation among defensemen.
-He had 51 blocked shots on the season and became the 18th defenseman in Michigan history to record 10 goals in a single season and the first since Jacob Trouba scored 12 goals in 2012–13.
+He had 51 blocked shots on the season and became the 18th defenseman in Michigan history to record 10 goals in a single season and the first since Jacob Trouba scored 12 goals in 2012–13 season.
 He was also named an AHCA First Team All-American.

 During the 2016 Big Ten Men's Ice Hockey Tournament, Werenski and Kyle Connor tied the record for most assists in the Big Ten tournament championship game with three assists.
 Werenski and Connor also tied the record for points in a championship game with four points.
 He was also named to the Big Ten All-Tournament Team.